aschuerch/bactofidia/README.md

 ## Dependencies

-bactofidia runs under bash and relies on software available from [bioconda](https://bioconda.github.io) and a conda installation.
+bactofidia runs under bash and relies on software available from [bioconda](https://bioconda.github.io) and a (mini)conda (<4.4) installation.
-If conda is not present,
-the script will attempt to install the latest miniconda version in a temporary directory.
+If conda is not present, the script will attempt to install a compatible miniconda version in a temporary directory.

 ## Usage